wikimatze/vimfiles/mappings.md

 - `D | d$` ... delete all characters after the cursor till EOL
 - `C` ... deletes all characters after the cursor position and will go in insert mode
 - `s` ... delete current char and go into insert mode
-- `ce` ... delete the word with going into insert mode
-- `cE` ... delete the word with going into insert mode via whitespace separation (no words are counted)
 - `d` is an operator pending operator
 - `df<char>` ... press the character until which should be deleted (**inclusive** the char)
 - `dt<char>` ... delete till a char at start right in front of it (**exclusive** the char)